live-clones/recalbox/projects/frontend/THEMES.md

 Can be created as an extra.

+* `disabled` - type: BOOLEAN.
+	- If true the component will be hide, if pos/origin.zIndex changed this props will be turn off.
 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
 	- If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the image's aspect ratio.